jameslovallo/ardi/about.md

 <h3>Custom elements sound great in theory, but...</h3>

-Then you try writing one, and you run into a few problems...
+Then you try writing one, and you realize...

-1. There's no templating or declarative rendering system.
+1. There's no declarative rendering system.
 2. Nothing is reactive.
-Proof don't even update to reflect attribute values.
-3. There's nothing like state, props, or any other modern DX features.
+You're back to old-fashioned manual DOM manipulation to get anything done.

 <h3>Ardi to the rescue!</h3>

 Ardi gives custom elements a modern DX.
-State management, reactivity, templating... it's all there.
+State management, reactivity, templating, context... it's all there.
 The API is object-oriented and comfortably Vue-like, the templates work just like JSX, and you don't need Babel, Typescript, compilers or even a Node environment to get started.

 ## Framework Demos